Thunder Bay: Arts

 Thunder Bay is home to a variety of music and performance arts venues.
 The Thunder Bay Symphony Orchestra, founded in 1960, is the only professional orchestra between Winnipeg and Toronto and has 31 full-time and up to 30 extra musicians presenting a full range of classical music.
 New Music North is vital to the contemporary classical music scene in the city by offering novel contemporary chamber music concerts.
 The largest professional theatre is Magnus Theatre.
 Founded in 1971, it offers six stage plays each season and is located in the renovated Port Arthur Public School on Red River Road.
 The Thunder Bay Community Auditorium, which seats 1500, is the primary venue for various types of entertainment.

 The Vox Popular Media Arts Festival, established in 2005, is an independent film festival that features local, national, and international films with the theme of "Films for the People."
 The festival is held in early October at 314 Bay Street in the historic Finnish Labour Temple.
 Thunder Bay is also home to the North of Superior Film Association (NOSFA).
 Established in 1992, the NOSFA features monthly screenings of international and Canadian films at the Cumberland Cinema Centre and organizes the annual Northwest Film Fest film festival that attracts several thousand patrons.
 Two of Thunder Bay's festivals were included in the 2018 list of the 100 best festivals compiled by Festivals and Events Ontario: Teddy Bears Picnic and Live on the Waterfront, the former also being recognized as the best promotional campaign and sponsor of the year.

-The Northwestern Ontario Writers Workshop, founded in 1997, is writing groups based in Thunder Bay, which promotes the development of writers and literature in Northwestern Ontario.
+The Northwestern Ontario Writers Workshop, founded in 1997, is a writing group based in Thunder Bay that promotes the development of writers and literature in Northwestern Ontario.